jalexstark/heptodes/zebraix/doc/src/curves/CurveMath.md

 * Variety of specification methods, for these preferring affine invariance.
 Example of corners of a parallelogram being, in some senses "logically" right angles even though "physically" not.
+* We also care about solvability.
+That is, for some curve specifications it is possible first to set some parameters and then set constrainable locations and lengths.

 $$
 \begin{aligned}